Maki Library History, Mission, and Vision

 B. To provide equal access.

-C. To ensure each campus community member's right to read, as described by the American Library Association.
+C. To ensure each campus community member's right to read, as described by the American Library Association's Library Bill of Rights.

 III.
 The use and interpretation of materials